wp-plugins/widget-logic/readme.txt

 = 0.54 =
 I removed a WP 3.1+ function call, hopefully making it 2.8 compatible again.
 Also added in a little bit of 'trim' to stop "syntax error, unexpected ')'" errors, which could occur if your WL was just a single space.
 Thanks to https://twitter.com/chrisjean for pointing this out.

+Thanks to Foe Services Labs http://wordpress.org/support/profile/cfoellmann for the work on translation support and the German translation files.

 = 0.53 =
 Accidentally released code with a terrible bug in it :-(